ElektraInitiative/PermaplanT/doc/ci.md

 ### Build

-Each and every pull request will be built and tested against a separate CI database.
+Every pull request will be built and tested against a separate CI database.

 Steps for all PRs are: